 One of the biggest impacts of COVID-19 is remote jobs becoming high in demand.
 For some, recruiting, hiring and onboarding remotely is an entirely new concept.

-In this article, we'll be highlighting the ways in which you can hire faster, including fast hiring for remote jobs, expediting the hiring process and improving your hiring process overall.
+In this article, we'll be highlighting how you can hire faster, including fast hiring for remote jobs, expediting the hiring process, and improving your hiring process overall.

 Recruitment cycle time

 Did you know that the majority of companies can take anywhere between one and four months to make a single hire?
 That duration only increases the more senior the role, or the more complex the desired skill set is.

 Only 30% of companies claim to be able to fill a vacancy within 30 days.
 So how can we close this time gap without sacrificing the overall quality of the recruitment process and maintain the attraction of top-quality candidates?

 To reduce your recruiting time, you need to first be able to understand the areas of your hiring process in which you are losing valuable hours.
 To measure this, you're going to need to gather some data.